 While there is no harm in someone talking about their previous relationships once a while, you really must rethink your relationship if your partner is still holding on to their ex’s pictures or texts on their phone or checking out their social media profiles quite often.

-At any point, if you feel like you could just be a substitute, it is time to leave the relationship and move on in your life.
+At any point, if you feel like you could just be a substitute, it is time to breakup and move on in your life.

 6. You Have Been Hiding Parts Of Your Personality From Your Partner